 What is a Tummy Tuck?

-A tummy tuck is a cosmetic procedure that removes excess skin and tightens the abdominal muscles, usually after pregnancy or weight gain.
-There are many different types of tummy tuck procedures and the most suitable one will depend on your specific needs and which areas you desire to be altered.
-For a full or mini tummy tuck, an incision is made across the bottom of the abdomen and the excess skin is removed and the muscles of the abdomen are tightened.
+A Tummy Tuck is a cosmetic procedure that removes excess skin and tightens the abdominal muscles, usually after pregnancy or weight gain.
+There are many different types of abdominoplasty procedures and the most suitable one will depend on your specific needs and which areas you desire to be altered.
+For a Full or Mini Tummy Tuck Procedure, an incision is made across the bottom of the abdomen and the excess skin is removed and the muscles of the abdomen are tightened.
 These results can permanently help patients to achieve a flatter, smaller and tighter stomach.

 Tummy Tuck Recovery Time

 The recovery time will significantly vary depending on the patient, so it is essential to follow your surgeon’s post-surgery instructions.